gracelang/language/spec.md

 A number of types are declared in the standard prelude and included in most dialects, including [`None`](#none), [`Done`](#done), `Boolean`, [`Object`](#type-object), [`Number`](#numbers), [`String`](#strings), `Block`, `Iterator`, `Pattern`, `Exception`, and `ExceptionKind`.
-Some paticular types are treated specially:
+Some particular types are treated specially:

 ### Type None